-Our past shows this year included: "Crosses" - mediums in wood, clay, beads, metal, watercolor, oil, fabric, ceramic, photoss; "All Creatures Great and Small" - There are many beautiful, unusual, and fascinating creatures in this world, and we would love to show them off from family pets to birds, insects, fish...use your imagination; "Grandchildren" - We wanted interesting, candid, action photos, also funny, sweet, whatever.
+Our past shows have included: "Crosses" - mediums in wood, clay, beads, metal, watercolor, oil, fabric, ceramic, photoss; "All Creatures Great and Small" - There are many beautiful, unusual, and fascinating creatures in this world, and we would love to show them off from family pets to birds, insects, fish...use your imagination; "Grandchildren" - We wanted interesting, candid, action photos, also funny, sweet, whatever.
 During the summer months, some of the artwork dropped off at Noah's Ark Thirft Shop is put on display.
-Shows scheduled for this year include: “Celebrating the Flower Guild” mid-November-December; “What I Did Last Summer” January-mid-February; “How Great Thou Art” mid-February - after Easter.
+Shows scheduled for this year include: “Around Our Islands” December-January; Parishioner's show “No Theme” February-March.

-COMING SOON - We will be dedicating one wall of the Gallery to feature seveal works by an INDIVIDUAL artist among our members.
-The first feature artist will be displayed in December 2015.
+We have dedicated one wall of the Gallery to feature several works by an INDIVIDUAL artist among our members.

 Artwork by sculptor Don Drumm

 Ohio based artist Don Drumm is one of Saint Michael's many seasonal members.
 Over the past two years he has given Saint Michael's numerous religious work of art.
 Several of his innovative cast aluminum bas-relief sculptures, featuring Christian symbols, adorn the walls of the Parish Hall.
 The church choir wears Celtic crosses designed and cast in pewter by Drumm.